Whipped Cream Recipe – How to Make Whipped Cream

 - This recipe is easily doubled.
 Just use 2 cups of heavy cream with 1/2 cup of powdered sugar, and a bigger bowl.

 - Make cinnamon whipped cream by adding 1/2 teaspoon ground cinnamon.
 Add it with the powdered sugar.
+Or add a 1/2 teaspoon of homemade apple pie spice, a blend of cinnamon, nutmeg, cardamom, ginger and allspice.

 - Make chocolate whipped cream by adding 1 tablespoon of cocoa powder with the powdered sugar.